-Following the warm up, residents move to their seats on the perimeter of the room and a circuit begins.
-All 13 exercises have been designed by the students to help with everyday tasks, and range from leg lifts, scrunching up scarves, to balancing a cup on a tray on one hand whilst walking around the room.
+Following the warm-up, residents move to their seats on the perimeter of the room and a circuit begins.
+All 13 exercises have been designed by the students to help with everyday tasks, and range from leg lifts, scrunching up scarves, to balancing a cup on a tray in one hand whilst walking around the room.

 Lecturers Suzanne Charles and Teresa Shailer are proud of the students’ work.